citrusui/me/blog/_posts/2017-08-01-extracting-files-from-the-recent-homepod-firmware.md

 ./pbzx < payload > payload2.xz
 ```

-After that’s done, we can decompress the newly-created `payload2.xz`.
-This will take a while.
-Be patient and wait for the command to finish completely:
+To decompress the newly-created `payload2.xz`, install [brew](https://brew.sh), and then install xz using the commands below:

 ```
+/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+brew install xz
 xz --decompress payload2.xz
 ```

+This will take a while.
+Be patient and wait for all of the commands to finish completely.

 Finally, run `ota` to extract the payload files in all their glory: